capacitor-community/bluetooth-le/README.md

 ## Configuration

-You can configure the strings that are displayed in the device selection dialog on iOS and Android:
+You can configure the strings that are displayed in the device selection dialog on iOS and Android when using `requestDevice()`:

 `./capacitor.config.json`: